Which donations can I claim?

 - registered national arts service organizations;

-- listed housing corporations in Canada set up only to provide low-cost housing for the aged;
+- registered housing corporations resident in Canada set up only to provide low-cost housing for the aged;

-- listed municipal or public bodies performing a function of government in Canada;
+- registered municipal or public bodies performing a function of government in Canada;

 - the United Nations and its agencies;

-- listed foreign charitable organizations to which Her Majesty in Right of Canada has made a gift and have been registered.
+- registered foreign charitable organizations to which Her Majesty in Right of Canada has made a gift.

 - non-qualifying gifts